-The toothache plants, as its name suggests, is great for toothaches and mouth ailments.
+The toothache plants, as its name suggests, are great for toothaches and mouth ailments.
 Here is a shortlist of its medicinal qualities.

 - Strong Diuretic

 How To Grow Spilanthes Acmella

 In northern climates, the toothache plant is an annual herb.
-Grows best in full sun but will tolerate partial shade.
+It grows best in full sun but will tolerate partial shade.
 It prefers fertile, moist, well-draining soil with a pH of 6.1 to 6.5.
 The optimal temperature for germinating the seeds is 20-24°C (68-75°F).
 To begin, be sure to surface sow the seeds as they require light to stimulate germination.
 If starting the seeds outdoors, bury the seeds 1/4 inch deep.
 Germination takes approx. 1-2 weeks.

 For the best germination results, it’s recommended to grow indoors in sterilized potting soil.
 Black earth and a peat moss mixture work well.
 Always keep the soil moist but never soggy.
 Once the seedlings have at least two sets of leaves, they can be transplanted outside after the last risk of frost.

 Rosemary Gladstar’s Medicinal Herbs: A Beginner’s Guide: 33 Healing Herbs to Know, Grow, and Use.